wolffiex/spacewar/README.md

 2. Synchronization
 3. Gameplay

-Initialization begins when the document is ready and sets up the reactive pipeline.
+Initialization begins when the document is ready, and this step sets up the reactive pipeline.
 Synchronization is initiated by the server and uses the [Berkeley algorithm](http://en.wikipedia.org/wiki/Berkeley_algorithm) with one of the clients acting as the master.
 Synchronization results in a relative time for each client after which the game starts.
+At this point the game countdown beings and the reactive pipeline for the game is setup.
 From then, input is reported to the other client in time relative to the game start.
 The game currently doesn't handle cases of clock skew.

 Conceptually, the game has three threads.
 The *Input* thread combines local input from the keyboard, the random generator of rocks, and the input from the other player via the socket.